qgis/QGIS-Documentation/docs/user_manual/processing_algs/qgis/vectoroverlay.rst

      - [same as input]

        Default: ``[Create temporary layer]``
-     - Specify the layer to contain the splitted (in case they are intersected by a line in the split layer) line/polygon features from the input layer.
+     - Specify the layer to contain the split (in case they are intersected by a line in the split layer) line/polygon features from the input layer.
        :ref:`One of <output_parameter_widget>`: